lblod/ldes-client/README.md

 A simple (for now?)
 LDES client that aims for efficiency and customizability

 ## Setting up
-Add this image to your docker compose file and use the environemnt variables to configure which LDES stream you want to follow.
+Add this image to your docker compose file and use the environment variables to configure which LDES stream you want to follow.

 The LDES stream will be read per page, but every page will be batched (to not overwhelm mu-authorization if you use that).
 Each page will be loaded into the `WORKING_GRAPH` graph in virtuoso using a direct virtuoso connection (no deltas).